glamprinakis/Lamprinakis_HomeLab_Fresh/README.md

 # ⛵ Cluster Template

 Welcome to my template designed for deploying a single Kubernetes cluster.
 Whether you're setting up a cluster at home on bare-metal or virtual machines (VMs), this project aims to simplify the process and make Kubernetes more accessible.
-This template is inspired by my personal [home-ops](https://github.com/onedr0p/home-ops) repository, providing a practical starting point for anyone interested in managing their own Kubernetes environment.
+This template provides a practical starting point for anyoanaging their own Kubernetes environment.

 At its core, this project leverages [makejinja](https://github.com/mirkolenz/makejinja), a powerful tool for rendering templates.
 By reading configuration files—such as [cluster.yaml](./cluster.sample.yaml) and [nodes.yaml](./nodes.sample.yaml)—Makejinja generates the necessary configurations to deploy a Kubernetes cluster with the following features: